nozzlegear/Riddlevox/README.md

 ### new Riddlevox() and vox.Start()

-Before you can use Riddlevox, you must construct a new instance of it while passing in the options. and then call `Start` to show its unopened tab on the page.
+Before you can use Riddlevox, you must construct a new instance of it while passing in the options.

 ```js
 var vox = new Riddlevox(options);